Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 ,type

-) and related parameters (e.g., input text).
-XPath is recommended as it is usually more robust to minor changes in page structure.
+) and related parameters (such as entered text) as a step in your workflow.
+XPath is recommended because it is usually more robust to minor changes in page structure.

 - Application Phase: Reliably Replaying Operation Flows: